Whistler Blackcomb, British Columbia

 |Number of visits||4|

 Whistler/Blackcomb is one of those places that we know is great given good conditions.
-For some reason, we were not able to hit good conditions in 3 tries.
+For some reason, we have not been able to hit good conditions in 3 tries.
 We’ve actually been there 4 times, but the first time was in the summer when we skied the glacier only.
 So that doesn’t factor into this review.

 The second time was in early March when it should have been the best time of the year to go.
 But after about 1-hour of skiing in heavy snow and powder, it turned to rain and stayed that way for 3 days.